Kat2800/Mojito/README.md

 sudo python msh.py
 ```
 ### Follow and fill out his requests!
-## Remember: This is not the first version of mojito!
+## Remember: This is not the first version of Mojito!
 You're using the "uncomplete" code of Mojito, it might not work and many function could not work as well
 # SIMBOLS LIST:
    - NB! = No Battery Found! <br>
    - Plug = pluged to a power source 🔌<br>